goofyboga/bayer_leverkusen_football_analysis/README.md

   <img src="progressions_right_attacking_midfield.png" alt="Area 2" width="1000"/>
 </p>

+### 1.3 Modelling
 Over the course of this project, I attained a drastic improvement in model performance.
 The final model X_6 achieved an impressive accuracy of 82.86%, with balanced precision and recall (83.52%), and most importantly an AUC-ROC of 0.91, demonstrating its ability to reliably predict Bayer Leverkusen’s progression into the final sixth after regaining possession.
+Logistical regression pipelines were utilised, predicting what conditions best enabled Bayer Leverkusen's progression into the final sixth of the pitch after regaining possession.
+The models were iteratively refined and improved through normalization, regularization, cross-validation, confusion matrices, hyperparameter tuning, and evaluation using key metrics like accuracy and AUC-ROC.

 <p align="center">
   <img src="matrix_roc_improvements.png" alt="Confusion Matrix and AUCROC Improvements" width="1000"/>